Last Updated 4:00 PM EST

-Furthermore, the U.S. 10-Year Treasury yield increased to 3.49%, an increase of more than nine basis points.
-Similarly, the Two-Year Treasury yield also increased, as it hovers around 4.18%.
+Furthermore, the U.S. 10-Year Treasury yield increased to 3.58%, an increase of more than 12 basis points.
+Similarly, the Two-Year Treasury yield also increased, as it hovers around 4.17%.

-The Atlanta Federal Reserve updated its latest GDPNow reading, which allows it to estimate GDP growth in real time.
+In addition, the Atlanta Federal Reserve updated its latest GDPNow reading, which allows it to estimate GDP growth in real time.
 The “nowcast” becomes more accurate as more economic data is released throughout the quarter.
-Currently, it estimates that the economy will expand by about 3.5% in the fourth quarter.
+Currently, it estimates that the economy will expand by about 3.2% in the first quarter.

-This is flat compared to its previous estimate, which can be attributed to this morning’s Existing Home Sales report from the National Association of Realtors.
+This is unchanged from yesterday’s estimate, which can be attributed to this morning’s releases from the U.S. Census Bureau and the U.S. Bureau of Labor Statistics.

 Nevertheless, inflation continues to be a problem around the world.
 Therefore, it’ll be interesting to see what the actual GDP growth will be and how it’ll change going forward as higher rates start to impact the economy.